How to Make a Training Video Right in PowerPoint

 The most natural way to learn is to imitate others.
 That’s why, if you want to teach others what you’re an expert at, it’s wise to demonstrate your skills in action.

-Even a short video tutorial may be more effective than a big textbook.
-See how easy it is to make a training video in PowerPoint.
+Even a short PowerPoint video tutorial can be more effective than a big textbook.
+See how easy it is to create a training video in PowerPoint.
 In this article, we’ll walk you through the video creation process step by step.
 Just follow our instructions.

 Before You Start

-It may be tempting to skip the preparation part and move on to immediately working with the raw video files.
-However, adequate preparation is crucial for creating a professional video lecture.
-These essential steps will help you make a tutorial that viewers will love.
+It may be tempting to skip the preparation part and immediately move on to working with a raw video file.
+However, adequate preparation is crucial to craft a professional instructional PowerPoint video.
+These essential steps will help you create a video that viewers will love.

 You may have already heard this before: no material should be created without understanding who it’s being created for.
 But how do you actually define your audience?
 Answering these simple questions may help you figure that out:

-When creating a training video, it’s crucial to prepare a narration script in advance.
+When making training videos with PowerPoint, it’s crucial to prepare a narration script in advance.
 Having your speech written down will help you understand if any key points have been missed.
 It also allows you to avoid rambling and unnecessary pauses that would otherwise create a bad impression.

-In addition, you may want to create a shot list for your training video.
+You might also want to create a shot list for your training videos.
 This is a document that maps out what will happen in every shot you need to capture to create the narrative of your story.
 This technique is usually applied when the presenters, background, or camera angle is changed from scene to scene.

 Now that the scenario is ready, it’s time to move on to the scene.
-To make the tutorial more effective, film in a real-life environment that directly relates to your training video.
-For example, if you’re teaching sales techniques, record your training video right at the sales desk.
-If you’re going to make a guitar lesson video, equip a place for a music studio, or, at the very least, choose a neutral background.
+To make the tutorial more effective, film in a real-life environment that directly relates to your PowerPoint learning videos.
+For example, if you’re teaching sales techniques, record training videos at the sales desk.
+If you’re going to create a video on guitar playing, record it in a music studio, or, if that’s not possible, choose a neutral background.

 Make sure nothing will distract viewers from the main action: keep the backdrop minimal and meaningful.
 If you’re demonstrating a product, take advantage of the power of contrast; for example, use lighter colors for dark items such as cameras.

-It’s no less important to use an appropriate camera, since it will affect the resolution of your training video.
+It’s just as important to use a suitable camera since this will affect the resolution of your training videos.
 Other factors to consider when choosing a camera are its mobility, zooming, viewing options, and controls, such as focus.
-You can learn about the best cameras in this overview of the top 6 cameras for video lectures.
-However, if you’re going to make a training video in PowerPoint rather than record a video course in a professional video production studio, using a webcam can be quite sufficient.
+You can learn about the best cameras in this overview of the top cameras for video lectures.
+However, if you’re going to create training videos with PowerPoint rather than record a video course in a professional video production studio, using a webcam can be quite sufficient.

-If you’d like to capture your screen instead, check out these best 13 screen recorders on the market.
+If you’d like to capture your screen instead, check out this selection of the best screen recorders on the market.
 This detailed comparison with the tools’ pros and cons will help you find the software that will suit your needs.

-The final step before recording a video lecture is the rehearsal.
+The final step before recording training videos is rehearsal.
 Read your script out loud and try to find the right pace and volume.
-You will understand how the written words differ from the spoken ones and perhaps change some text so that it sounds better.
+You’ll get an understanding of how written words differ from spoken ones and perhaps change some text so it sounds better when you create a video.
 Run a few tests with a microphone at different distances from the mouth to find the best solution.

 Reading a script often makes the speech sound monotone and robotic.
 It’s always a good idea to have someone listen to you practicing before recording.
 Ask others for some advice on how to make the narration more natural and clear.
 Once there’s nothing more to improve, move on directly to creating a video lecture.

 PowerPoint itself doesn’t provide an option for video recording.
-However, you can do this with iSpring Suite, an authoring tool that works as a PPT add-in.
-It integrates with PowerPoint as a tab right in the software to help you make videos in a familiar interface.
+However, you can create a video with iSpring Suite, an authoring tool that works as a PPT add-in.
+It integrates with PowerPoint as a tab right in the software to help you make training videos in a familiar interface.

 2. Click on the Manage Narration button on the iSpring Suite toolbar.